Rice has inorganic arsenic that can't be eliminated from regular preparation. But you can reduce Arsenic level in rice if you use this method.

 And upon reading a few articles on how to reduce arsenic level, I thought, "Wait, that's how I've been washing and cooking rice for years!"
 So I thought I'd share my method with you.
 Now, remember, I didn't measure the arsenic level after I've cooked rice with my method, ever, so I don't know for sure what the actual level difference is but after reading articles and the latest research that came out on how to cook rice, I am certain my method makes a difference.
 So read with a grain of rice (pun intended), if you want to learn how to prepare rice correctly.

-I usually eat medium grain rice and have to prepare this way but if you eat Jasmine or Basmati rice, you may need less rinsing since they do not contain as high level of arsenic, if at all, as medium grain rice.
-Also, brown rice – unpolished whole grain – contain higher level of arsenic since the outer covering contain arsenic so I don’t even eat it anymore.
+I usually eat medium grain rice and have to prepare this way but if you eat Jasmine or Basmati rice, you may need less rinsing since they contain LOWER level of arsenic, if none at all, as medium grain rice.
+Also, brown rice - unpolished whole grain - contain HIGHER level of arsenic since the outer covering contain arsenic.
+Hence, I don't even eat it anymore.

 Why My Method Works to Reduce Arsenic Level in Rice